Vstranne/Fake-News/README.md

 <h2>Reviews</h2>

-Felix please add your reivew down below:
+<a href="https://github.com/felixgren">Felix</a> please add your code review down below:
+-
+-
+-
+-
+-

-List of other testers of the site:
+Other testers of the site: